by Leah Nicholson

-“America,” says Liam before anyone else can respond.
+“America,” says Liam.
 He pulls his briefcase closer to him.
 “North America.
-We cam from New York.”
+New York.”

 “Ah, yes, New York!”
 Annabelle clasps her hands together.
 “I knew you would say New York; you have the look of the city all about you.
 What is it like this time of year?”